-The general number to call for free help and impartial advice is the through the Energy Savings Trust on 0300 123 1234.
+The general number to call for free help and impartial advice is the through the Government-backed Simple Energy Advice on 0800 444202.
 The helpline is open:

-If you cannot be helped by any of the schemes listed below, the EST advice line may be able to offer alternatives.
+If you cannot be helped by any of the schemes listed below, the SEA advice line may be able to offer alternatives.